raunakoomar/Data-Collection/README.md

 # Code Descriptions

 ## GUI.py
-Purpose: Provides a graphical user interface (GUI) for processing FLIR and microphone data Key Functions:
+- Purpose: Provides a graphical user interface (GUI) for processing FLIR and microphone data
+- Key Functions:
   1) Allows the user to select a main folder containing subfolders with FLIR and microphone data
   2) Calls the npy_to_video function to process FLIR .npy files into a video
   3) Converts microphone CSV data to WAV format
   4) Displays logs in a scrollable text area within the GUI

 ## create_flirvideo.py
-Purpose: Converts FLIR camera .npy files into a video with temperature color mapping Key Functions:
+- Purpose: Converts FLIR camera .npy files into a video with temperature color mapping
+- Key Functions:
   1) Converts raw thermal data into an 8-bit image using normalization
   2) Applies a custom inverted colormap to the 8-bit image
   3) Adds a vertical color scale bar and timestamp to each frame
   4) Generates a video by processing and sorting .npy files by timestamp

+## requirements.txt
+- Purpose: The requirements.txt file lists the necessary Python libraries for the project, ensuring that all dependencies are installed for the system to run the FLIR video processing, audio conversion, and GUI functionality.
+- Functions: It includes libraries for numerical computations, image processing, visualization, data manipulation, and performance optimization, enabling the conversion of FLIR thermal data and microphone CSV data into video and audio formats.

 ## audio_conversion.py
-Purpose: Converts CSV files containing audio data into WAV files Key Functions:
+- Purpose: Converts CSV files containing audio data into WAV files
+- Key Functions:
   1) Reads CSV files containing 'Amplitude' column
   2) Normalizes the audio signal, scaling it so that the max amplitude is 0.9
   3) Converts the data to 16-bit integers and writes it to a WAV file using the wave module